-The Company's diversified portfolio of brands and products includes, under the Powersports segment, year-round products such as Can-Am ATVs, SSVs and 3WVs, seasonal products such as Ski-Doo and Lynx snowmobiles and Sea-Doo PWCs and Rotax engines for karts, motorcycles and recreational aircraft, and under the Marine segment, Evinrude outboard boat engines, Rotax engines for jet boats, and Alumacraft, Manitou, Quintrex, Stacer and Savage boats.
+The Company's diversified portfolio of brands and products includes, under the Powersports segment, Year-Round Products such as Can-Am ATVs, SSVs and 3WVs, Seasonal Products such as Ski-Doo and Lynx snowmobiles and Sea-Doo PWCs and Rotax engines for karts, motorcycles and recreational aircraft, and under the Marine segment, Alumacraft, Manitou, Quintrex, Stacer and Savage boats, and Rotax engines for jet boats.
+In May 2020, the Company discontinued the manufacturing of Evinrude E-TEC outboard engines, but continues to sell off existing stock, provide spare parts to support fleet of engines in the field and to honour its manufacturer limited warranties.
+The Company also announced in May 2020 that it is currently developing the next generation of engine technology.
 Additionally, the Company supports its line of products with a dedicated PA&A business.

-As at the end of Fiscal 2020, the Company employed approximately 13,500 people worldwide.
-It sells its products in over 120 countries.
-In Fiscal 2020, BRP achieved revenues, normalized EBITDA, net income and normalized net income of \$6,052.7 million, \$804.4 million, \$370.6 million, and \$358.4 million, respectively.
+As at the end of Fiscal 2021, the Company employed more than 14,500 people worldwide.
+It sells its products in over 131 countries.
+In Fiscal 2021, BRP achieved revenues, normalized EBITDA, net income and normalized net income of \$5,952.9 million, \$999.0 million, \$362.9 million, and \$477.0 million, respectively.

-The following charts set forth the percentage of the Company's revenues generated by each of its product category in Fiscal 2020 and Fiscal 2019, respectively:
+The following charts set forth the percentage of the Company's revenues generated by each of its product category in Fiscal 2021 and Fiscal 2020, respectively: